laminas/laminas-component-installer/README.md

-# Component Installer for Zend Framework 3 Applications
+# Component Installer for Laminas Applications

-This repository contains the Composer plugin class `Zend\ComponentInstaller\ComponentInstaller`, which provides Composer event hooks for the events:
+This repository contains the Composer plugin class `Laminas\ComponentInstaller\ComponentInstaller`, which provides Composer event hooks for the events:

 - post-package-install